Find Affordable College Courses

 Bloomfield Hills, MI

-Oakland Community College ranked #7 on this year’s Best Science Technologies Schools list.
+With a ranking of #7, Oakland Community College did quite well on this year’s best schools for science technologies / technicians students.
 Located in the large suburb of Bloomfield Hills, Oakland Community College is a public school with a large student population.

 After completing their degree, science tech graduates from Oakland Community College carry an average student debtload of $13,750.

 New River Community and Technical College landed the #8 spot in the 2023 rankings for the best science technologies / technicians programs.
-Located in the small suburb of Beaver, New River Community and Technical College is a public college with a small student population.
+Located in the suburb of Beaver, New River Community and Technical College is a public school with a small student population.

-Read full report on Science Technologies / Technicians at New River Community and Technical College
+Full Science Technologies / Technicians at New River Community and Technical College Report

 Science Tech majors at Middlesex Community College take out an average of $8,764 in student loans while working on their egree.